Compact Stroller for Travel Solutions

 6. Besrey Airplane Stroller

-Claim to Fame: Currently the lightest travel stroller on the market at only 10.8 lbs !
+Claim to Fame: An excellent light stroller solution at only 10.8 lbs !

 - Weighs only 10.8 lbs.